Alfresco/alfresco-content-app/docs/upgrade-guide/upgrade211-30.md

 Below are the some updates when you upgrade to v14.0

-    • Angular now uses TypeScript 4.6
+    • ANGULAR now uses TypeScript 4.6

     • Make sure you are using Node 14.15.0 or later

-    • Update Angular packages 'dependencies' and 'devDependencies' version prefix to '^' instead of '~'.
+    • Update ANGULAR packages 'dependencies' and 'devDependencies' version prefix to '^' instead of '~'.

     • Remove 'package.json' files from library projects secondary entrypoints.